antonio-marasescu/the-stc-repository/random-thoughts.md

 # On what is Knowledge

-Knowledge comes in different flavours, either mental or physical.
+Knowledge comes in different flavours, either mental, physical or emotional.
 Physical Knowledge is the ability to learn how your body functions, while mental knowlege is how your mind functions and what it retains.
+Emotional knowledge is how you feel about something in a certain context.

+**Note**: Some will argue that emotional and mental knowledge are one and the same, or that all three flavours presented are just physical, this again depends on the context of your thinking approach.
+Do you prefer to think that you are just an organic robot and everything you feel is given by a set of events in your body, or are you an abstract entity which also inhabits a body.
+The truth can be both or none, `As above, so below`, maybe you are just physical knowldge or maybe you are more than three, or maybe you are you own flavour of knowldge.
+This knowlegde is for you to discover, only if you choose to do so, and this requires for you to apply the Concept of **Change**.

 # On expanding Conscience